oezingle/LuaX/doc/components.md

 return MyComponent
 ```

-### Return syntax
+### Return syntax *(Not recommended)*

 LuaX can also be called when you return from your component function.
+This is not recommended.

 `src/components/MyComponent.lua`
 ```lua